AmirjonFff/AmirjonFff/README.md

 <h2 align="center">Hi 👋!
-My name is Amirjan and I'm a frontend deweloper, from Tajikistan.</h2>
+My name is Amirjan, and I'm a frontend developer from Tajikistan.</h2>

 ###
 <div align="center">